andrewzm/afgwardiary/README.md

 afgwardiary
 ===========

-Replication code for the AWD paper (PNAS)
+Replication code for the AWD paper (PNAS) - test